-Lent is a season of forty days, not counting Sundays, which begins on Ash Wednesday and ends with the commemoration of the Lord's Supper on Holy Thursday.
+Lent is a season of forty days, not counting Sundays, which traditionally begins on Ash Wednesday and ends on the Saturday before Easter Sunday.

 Our English word “Lent” comes from the Anglo–Saxon word for "lengthen" and refers to the lengthening days of spring.
-The season is a preparation for the celebration of Easter.
+Lent is a season of preparation for the celebration of Easter.
 It's a time to focus on the hope of Jesus Christ through his death on the Cross and his Resurrection.

 And, because Sundays are always "little Easters," the penitential and self-denying spirit of Lent is tempered each Sunday with joyful expectation of the Resurrection!

-We invite you to dive deeper into this beautiful season by exploring Today's devotions and blog posts about Lent from Today and our sister programs from ReFrame Media.
+We invite you to dive deeper into this beautiful season by exploring devotions and blog posts about Lent from Today and our sister programs from ReFrame Media.

 Today wishes you a prayerful, meaningful, and transformative Lent

 By Robin Basselin